sverweij/state-machine-cat/docs/api.md

 the _smcat_ language (see the
 [readme](../README.md)
 for details), but you if you pass "json" to the `inputType` option, `render` will expect an abstract syntax tree of a state machine.
+If you pass "scxml" it'll expect scxml.

-#### `callback` (_depcrecated_)
+> #### `callback`

-A function.
-When `render` is done it will call this function with two parameters:
+>

-- the first will contain `null` if render completed successfully, and an `Error` object in all other cases.
+> After a long life being deprecated, the callback parameter is not available
-- The second parameter contains the result of the rendition if the render completed successfully (and `undefined` in all other cases.)
+> anymore from state-machine-cat version 9.0.0.

 #### `options`